-If the conditions of set-off specified in Article 1 are satisfied, both parties's obligations are discharged to the extent of the set-off, as if two reciprocal payments had been made.
+If the conditions of set-off specified in Article 8.1 are satisfied, both parties' obligations are discharged to the extent of the set-off, as if two reciprocal payments had been made.

-1. A owes 100 dollars to B an B owes 100 dollars to A. B asks for the payment of its obligation.
-A by notice declare to B that it sets off its own obligation.
+1. A owes USD 100 to B and B owes USD 100 to A. B asks for the payment of its obligation.
+A by notice declares to B that it sets-off its own obligation.
 After set-off takes effect, the two obligations are discharged.